Eleven Madison Park's Granola

 The Grand Canyon

 As the intro mentioned, EMP's granola is a regular part of my hiking routine.
 The above photo is from the South Kaibab Trail in the Grand Canyon.
 We made our 4th annual trip this year and it's one of our favorite places to visit.
 Awe-inspiring, humbling, spectacular - hard to describe just how incredible this natural wonder is.
 Highly recommended.
+A short highlight reel from 2024 is here.

 Related Posts